esp-rs/std-training/book/src/03_3_2_http_client.md

 The status error can be returned with the [Anyhow](https://docs.rs/anyhow/latest/anyhow/index.html), crate which contains various functionality to simplify application-level error handling.
 It supplies a universal `anyhow::Result<T>`, wrapping the success (`Ok`) case in T and removing the need to specify the Err type, as long as every error you return implements `std::error::Error`.

-✅ Read the received data chunk by chunk into a `u8` buffer using `Read::read(&mut reader,&mut buf)`. `Read::read` returns the number of bytes read - you're done when this value is `0`.
+✅ Read the received data chunk by chunk into an `u8` buffer using `Read::read(&mut reader,&mut buf)`. `Read::read` returns the number of bytes read - you're done when this value is `0`.

 ✅ Report the total number of bytes read.